junxit/us-congress-bills-110/bill.md

 - **(a)** *In general* Section 5318(h) of title 31, United States Code, is amended by adding at the end the following new paragraphs:
   > - **(4)** *Money transmitting business accounts*
-  >   - **(A)** *In general* A federally insured depository institution shall have no obligation, beyond the obligation of the institution to comply with the requirements of this chapter, to conduct any review of the compliance by a money transmitting business (as defined in section 5330(d)(1)) for which the depository institution maintains an account, or any agent of such business, with the requirements of this section if the institution has on file—
+  >   - **(A)** *In general* A federally insured depository institution that maintains an account for a money transmitting business (as defined in section 5330(d)(1)) shall have no obligation to review the compliance of that business, or any agent thereof, with that business’s or agent’s obligations under this section, if the institution has on file—
   >     - **(i)** a certification submitted by the money transmitting business that meets the requirements of paragraph (5)(A); or
   >     - **(ii)** in the case of an agent of a money transmitting business—
   >       - **(I)** the certification required under paragraph (5)(B); and